 Minimizing downtime in ElastiCache by using Multi-AZ with Valkey and Redis OSS

-There are a number of instances where ElastiCache with Valkey and Redis OSS may need to replace a primary node; these include certain types of planned maintenance and the unlikely event of a primary node or Availability Zone failure.
+There are a number of instances where ElastiCache for Valkey and Redis OSS may need to replace a primary node; these include certain types of planned maintenance and the unlikely event of a primary node or Availability Zone failure.

 This replacement results in some downtime for the cluster, but if Multi-AZ is enabled, the downtime is minimized.
 The role of primary node will automatically fail over to one of the read replicas.
 There is no need to create and provision a new primary node, because ElastiCache will handle this transparently.
 This failover and replica promotion ensure that you can resume writing to the new primary as soon as promotion is complete.